Connel Ferry railway station

 Connel Ferry railway station is a railway station serving the village of Connel in western Scotland.
 This station is on the Oban branch of the West Highland Line, originally part of the Callander and Oban Railway, between Oban and Taynuilt, sited 65 mi 30 chain from Callander via Glen Ogle.
 All services are operated by ScotRail, who also manage the station.

 History

-The station was opened in either 1880 or 1903, and in its heyday, when it served a branch to Ballachulish, it had five platforms, a goods yard and a turntable.
+The station was opened in either 1880 or 1903, and in its heyday, when it served a branch to Ballachulish, it had three platforms, a goods yard and a turntable.
 Later this was reduced to just the single platform, after the branch closed in 1966, as it remains today.

 Accidents and incidents

 During the 1968 demolition of Connel Ferry West signal box, contractors burning the wooden remains set fire to the track formation.
 Despite efforts to put the fire out, it continued to burn for several days, causing the embankment to crumble and smoke to issue from fissures in the trackbed.
 This resulted in a 5 mph speed restriction being imposed and, at the time, caused concerns that the line may be forced to close.